SkeltonThatcher/aws-terraform-rancher-single-node-ha-existing-vpc/README.md

 # Single Node SSL/HA for Rancher Server and GoCD in AWS

-This repo contains Terraform code with supporting scripts and advisories to deploy single node HA Rancher server and Rancher hosts in AWS, with supporting CE2 securituy groups in place for the following custom catalog items:
+This repo contains Terraform code with supporting scripts and advisories to deploy single node HA Rancher server and Rancher hosts in AWS, with supporting EC2 security groups in place for the following custom catalog items:

 * GoCD server and GoCD auto-registered agents
 * Splunk Enterprise Monitor